kensanata/phoebe/README.md

     our $speed_bump_window = 20;
     use App::Phoebe::SpeedBump;

+# App::Phoebe::StaticFiles

+Serving static files...
+Sometimes it's just easier.
+All the static files are served from `/do/static`, without regard to wiki spaces.
+You need to define routes that map a path to your filesystem.

+    package App::Phoebe::StaticFiles;
+    our %routes = (
+      "zürich" => "/home/alex/Pictures/2020/Zürich",
+      "amaryllis" => "/home/alex/Pictures/2021/Amaryllis", );
+    use App::Phoebe::StaticFiles;

+The setup does not allow recursive traversal of the file system.

+You still need to add a link to `/do/static` somewhere in your wiki.

 # App::Phoebe::TokiPona

 This extension adds rendering of Toki Pona glyphs to the web output of your